Skip to content

 Popular self-hosting alternative to DigitalOcean - similar API shape, easy to add.

-• [ ] Firewall - inbound/outbound rules
+• [x] Firewall - inbound/outbound rules

 Akamai